 Fast Disinfection Process and Workflow Streamlining

 This one tool offers a wide continuum of care.
-Vapotherm therapy allows clinicians to treat spontaneously breathing patients in acute respiratory distress which traditionally would have required NiPPV, whether these patients need support of oxygenation or ventilation.
+Vapotherm high velocity therapy allows clinicians to treat spontaneously breathing patients in acute respiratory distress which traditionally would have required NiPPV, whether these patients need support of oxygenation or ventilation.
 Having one, easy-to-tolerate tool available for this range of respiratory distress reduces the need to switch modalities with changes in patient condition.

 What is the Risk of Nosocomial Transmission?

-Currently the risk of Vapotherm therapy transmitting the virus is unknown.
+Currently the risk of Vapotherm high velocity therapy transmitting the virus is unknown.
 One of the considerations for why it might not increase transmission is that the device operates at maximum flows of 40L/min.
 For comparison, a normal adult cough reaches 360-400 L/min flows.
 For more considerations on the topic, you can read this letter.

 Visit our COVID-19 Resource Center for up-to-date answers to additional frequently asked questions.